 Pre-calculus introduces the student to the trigonometric functions, polynomial functions, rational functions, logarithmic and exponential functions.
 The behavior of these functions and their inverses is studied in depth.
 The approach to the course is based on the study of analytical geometry.
 Application problems using these functions are studied.
-A TI-83 Plus or TI-84 Plus graphing calculator is required.
+A TI-83 Plus or TI-84 Plus

-3320 HONORS PRE-CALCULUS
+3320 HONORS PRE-CALCULUS Year Credit 1 Grade 11-12

-Prerequisite: Teacher recommendation and Algebra II H The emphasis in Honors Pre-calculus is on applications of the material being studied.
+Prerequisite: Algebra II H and teacher recommendation The emphasis in Honors Pre-calculus is on applications of the material being studied.
 The course content comprises polynomial, rational, exponential, logarithmic, trigonometric functions and their applications.
 In addition, the polar coordinate system, vectors, and analytic geometry are explored.
-Students will also learn introductory calculus topics such as limits, basic derivatives, and area underneath curves in preparation for calculus.
+Students will also learn introductory calculus topics such as limits, basic derivatives. and area underneath curves in preparation for calculus.
 A student should be prepared to move at a rapid pace and should be able to advance beyond memorization to application of knowledge.
 Summer work is required.
 A TI-83 Plus or TI-84 Plus graphing calculator is required for this course.